frapplecat/moonup/README.md

 # CODE

 ## Love Running
-I based a lot of the layout on the Code Institute Love Running initially.
+* I based a lot of the layout on the Code Institute Love Running initially.
 I changed the hero zoom slightly to better suit what I wanted.
-I moved away from the Floats to a Flex model which seemed to work better for me especially when making the site responsive.
+* I moved away from the Floats to a Flex model which seemed to work better for me especially when making the site responsive.
 Thanks to Code Institute Tutor, Oisin, for pointing me in that direction to fix a centering issue.
 I found this youtube video by Luke Peters very instructive as well with regard to responsive columns: https://www.youtube.com/watch?v=-pcMxrugSbs

 ## Hamburger Menu Code
 https://alvarotrigo.com/blog/hamburger-menu-css/

-This was an excellent run through various style and option.
-I adpated one of the options so it extended a bit further into the page so it didn't partial block my logo and also amended the colours and romved some lines.
+* This was an excellent run through various style and option.
+I adpated one of the options so it extended a bit further into the page so it didn't partially block my logo and also amended the colours and romved some lines.

 ## White font appears bolder